peterliapin/alertai.backend/README.md

 ## Running the Tests

-To run the tests for the AlertAI project locally, follow these steps:
+To run the tests for the Suggestio project locally, follow these steps:

 1. Open a terminal or command prompt.
-2. Navigate to the `tests/AlertAI.Api.Tests` directory.
+2. Navigate to the `tests/Suggestio.Api.Tests` directory.
 3. Run the following command to restore dependencies:

     ```shell